Campaign concepts & settings

 Message settings

-Select a message in your workflow, and the settings will appear in the left hand panel:
+Select a message in your workflow, and the settings will appear in the right-hand panel:

 Subscription preference